KU-SKE17/ku-polls/README.md

 Ku polls web is a web application use to creating polls/surveys for Kasetsart students and staff.

-If you have any questions about Ku-polls please go to one of the following places:
+If you have any questions about Ku-polls, please go to one of the following places:

 [Ku-polls Wiki](https://github.com/ZEZAY/ku-polls/wiki) or